Skip to content

 }'

-Replace " our client_id " with what is in /ess/p22/data/durable/api-client.md file.
-Replace our current api key with the text in /boston/diag/transfer/sw/apikey_file.txt file.
+Replace _our client_id_ with the client_id in /ess/p22/data/durable/api-client.md file.
+Replace _our current api key_ with the text in /boston/diag/transfer/sw/s3api_key.txt file.

-Above command will print a json string with 3 key value pairs:
+The above command will print a JSON string with 3 key value pairs:

 {